Style (Taylor Swift song): Release and commercial performance

 A snippet of "Style" premiered in a Target commercial for 1989 on October 22, 2014.
 Big Machine Records released 1989 on October 27, 2014; "Style" is number three on the standard track listing.
 Big Machine in partnership with Republic Records released the song to US hot adult contemporary radio on February 9, and to US contemporary hit and rhythmic contemporary radio on February 10, 2015; it was the third single from 1989.
 In Italy, Universal Music released "Style" to radio on April 3, 2015.

 "Style" debuted at number 60 on the US Billboard Hot 100 chart dated November 15, 2014, and peaked at number six on March 21, 2015; it was 1989s third consecutive top-10 single after the chart toppers "Shake It Off" and "Blank Space".
 On Billboards airplay charts, the single peaked atop Pop Songs, Adult Pop Songs, and Adult Contemporary.
 It was the seventh-best-performing song on US airplay of 2015, earning 3.163 billion audience impressions from 550,000 plays.
-The Recording Industry Association of America certified the single triple platinum denoting three million units based on sales and streams.
+The single has been certified triple platinum by the Recording Industry Association of America for surpassing three million units based on sales and streams.
 By November 2017, "Style" had sold 2.2 million downloads in the United States.

 The single peaked atop the South African chart and in the top 20 on charts in the Czech Republic (11), Poland (13), Slovakia (14), and Hungary (18).
-It peaked in the top 25 of charts and received platinum or higher certifications in the English-speaking countries.
-In Canada, it peaked at number six on the Canadian Hot 100 and was certified triple platinum by Music Canada.
-In the United Kingdom, the single peaked at numbers nine and 21 on the Scottish and UK Singles Charts and was certified double platinum by the British Phonographic Industry.
-It peaked at number eight in Australia and number 11 in New Zealand and was certified ten-times platinum by the Australian Recording Industry Association and triple platinum by Recorded Music NZ.
+In the English-speaking countries, "Style" peaked at number six in Canada, number eight in Australia, number nine in Scotland, and number 11 in the United Kingdom and New Zealand; it has been certified multi-platinum in all said countries: triple platinum in Canada, New Zealand, and the United Kingdom, and ten-times platinum in Australia.

 After Swift embarked on her sixth headlining world tour, the Eras Tour, in March 2023, sales and streams of her discography resurged.
 "Style" peaked at number 41 on the Billboard Global 200 chart dated August 26, 2023.
-It appeared on new singles charts of Italy (peaking at number 80), Vietnam (number 37), the Philippines (number 15), Portugal (number 14), and Singapore (number two).
+It appeared on new singles charts of Italy (peaking at number 80), Vietnam (number 37), the Philippines (number 15), Portugal (number 14), and Singapore (number 2).